-Parakeets are loud simply because they need to be.
-These birds often exist in large flocks and may need to be louder than adjacent birds to get the attention of others.
-These parrots are also well-equipped with the vocal organs and lungs to produce loud sounds.
-If your parakeet is being excessively loud all the time, it could indicate other problems.
+Parakeets are loud because they need to be.
+They live in large flocks and may need to be louder than adjacent birds to get the attention of others.
+They’re well-equipped to produce loud sounds.
+If your parakeet is excessively loud all the time, it could indicate other problems:

-A parakeet that feels it isn’t receiving enough attention from its owner may signal with a loud contact call.
-Your pet should cease this behavior once you go over to it or call back.
-Similarly, it may emit a contact call if its food and/or water bowls are empty.
+A parakeet that feels that it isn’t receiving enough attention from its owner may signal this with a loud contact call.
+Your parakeet should cease this behavior once you go over to it or call back.
+Similarly, it may emit a contact call if its food or water bowls are empty.

 If your parakeet is stressed out, it may produce louder sounds than normal.
-This will be caused by factors such as:
+This will be caused by:

 - Lights and sounds in the surrounding environment